syseleven/grav-docs-metakube/pages/04.tutorials/27.setup-jwt-authentication-with-keycloak-gatekeeper/default.en.md

 3. Go back to the **Clients** menu on the sidebar then to do the following for both clients you created at the **Client Scopes** tab in their settings page:
     - Add the **Client scope** you created (`api`) to the assigned default client scopes.

-Finally, you'll need to add an user to be used by your API's client applications.
+Finally, you'll need to add an user into the same realm as the clients are be used by your API's client applications.

 ## Configuring gatekeeper to proxy requests to your application